 Covered Persons from trading securities of the Company because of material developments known to the Company and not yet disclosed to the public.
-In such event, all such designated Covered Persons may not engage in any transaction involving the Company's securities, as described in Section III (1) of this Policy, and should not disclose to others the fact of such suspension of trading.
-The Company will re-open the Trading Window at the open of market on the Trading Day following the first full Trading Day after public disclosure of the information, or at such time as the information is no longer material.
+In such event, all such designated Covered Persons may not engage in any transaction involving the Company's securities, as described in Section Ill (1) of this Policy, and should not disclose to others the fact of such suspension of trading.
+The Company will re-open the Trading Window at the open of market on the Trading Day following the second full Trading Day after public disclosure of the information, or at such time as the information is no longer material

 The prohibition against trading, other than in a Trading Window, encompasses the fulfillment of "limit orders" by any broker and the brokers with whom any such limit order is placed must be so instructed at the time it is placed.

 2. Pre-clearance of Trades.
 The Company has determined that all Designated Insiders must refrain from trading in the Company's securities, even during a Trading Window, without first complying with the Company's "pre-clearance" process.
 A request for "pre-clearance" may be submitted to the Company's Insider Trading Compliance Officer no later than two business days prior to the day of the proposed transaction.
-The Insider Trading Compliance Officer will consult as necessary with senior management of the Company before clearing any proposed trade.
+The Insider Trading Compliance Officer will consult as necessary with senior management of the Company before clearing or declining any proposed trade.
 The Insider Trading Compliance Officer shall not be obligated to approve any transaction submitted for pre-clearance if it is deemed that the requestor is in possession of Material Nonpublic Information.

-This Policy and the guidelines described herein also apply to Material Nonpublic Information relating to other companies, including one with which the Company is discussing a proposed transaction and the Company's distributors, vendors or suppliers ("business partners").
+This Policy and the guidelines described herein also apply to Material Nonpublic Information relating to other companies, including one with which the Company is discussing a proposed transaction and the Company's distributors, vendors or suppliers (collectively, "business partners").
 Civil and criminal penalties, and termination of employment may result from trading on inside information regarding the Company's business partners.
-All Covered Persons should treat Material Nonpublic Informa¬tion about the Company's business partners with the same care required with respect to information related directly to the Company.
+All Covered Persons should treat Material Nonpublic Information about the Company's business partners with the same care required with respect to information related directly to the Company.

 While it may be difficult under this standard to determine whether particular information is material, there are various categories of information that are particularly sensitive and, as a general rule, should always be considered material.
 Examples of such information may include: